stdcerr/bat_shielder/README.md

 # bat_shielder
-bat shielder help to preserve your laptops battery
+bat shielder helps to preserve your laptop's battery